 - They speak about “us” and “We” routinely

-- They work together on home projects, a business, religious activities, etc
+- They work together on home projects, a business, religious activities, etc.

-- They emphasize each other
+- They support each other

 What Does Togetherness Look Like?

 A husband and wife who are together will cling to each other and nothing will get between them.
-They will be involved with each other’s life.
+They will be involved in each other’s life.
 They are not only going to do their respective responsibilities within the household, e.g., wash dishes, clean, take out the trash, pay the bills, etc., but they will be deeply involved with each other, such as deep conversations, helping each other, assisting each other in accomplishing their goals, lots of intimacy, and more.

 A husband and wife that are together will be involved with what the other does.
 The husband will be involved with his wife’s business endeavors or projects and vice versa.
 They will be supportive of each other in the things they do.

 You might have noticed that intimacy is a big part of my idea of togetherness.
 A couple that is together is intimate with each other.